If you need more orientation, you can also check our marvellous guide to Ms. Marvels.

 - Attempting to limit the death toll of the Carrion Bay rebellion in Genosha.
 However, Magneto forced the Avengers to leave.
 After that case the Vision (“Victor Shade”) returned to the team, freeing She-Hulk to return to her legal practice.

 - Intervening in a Maggia struggle between Count Nefaria and his daughter Madame Masque.
-Though Nefaria was assisted by Wonder Man (Simon Williams) and Atlas (Erik Josten), the Avengers managed to evacuate Miss Masque.
+Though Nefaria was assisted by Wonder Man (Simon Williams) and Atlas (Erik Josten), the Avengers managed to evacuate Masque.
 Warbird also captured Nefaria’s operative the Grim Reaper (Eric Williams).

 - Bringing yet another Hulk rampage under control.